Crash course on Gamification

 - Learners love easter-eggs.
 They add fun and are pretty easy to implement.

-- Contrary to current widespread belief, scrolling does not seem to be a problem for users.
+- If navigation and progress are clear, scrolling does not seem to be a problem for users.